System Design Space

 Length: ≈450 pages

-An introduction to architectural thinking through the 4 dimensions: characteristics, solutions, logical components and architectural styles.
+A practical introduction to architectural thinking through four dimensions: quality characteristics, decisions, logical components, and architectural styles.

 Original